Tenant Onboarding & Welcome Package

 - Send a welcome package 10–14 days before possession.
 Include payment instructions, utility setup, emergency contacts, and property orientation details.
 One comprehensive document prevents dozens of later questions.

 - Never hand over keys before completing the RTB-27 move-in inspection.
 Schedule the walkthrough for the same appointment as key handover — before furniture arrives.
+Provide the tenant with their signed copy within 7 days.
+(RTA s.
+23–24)

 - Property orientation is not optional.
 Show water shut-off, breaker panel, smoke detectors, appliances, ventilation, and waste systems.
 Fifteen minutes on move-in day saves countless calls later.